-Keeping up with to-go sales and adding new product types to the line-up affordably has been the lifeblood for many of our customers.
+1/3 of Craft Breweries are already making non-beer products.
+Keeping up with to-go sales and adding new product types to the line-up has been a lifeline for many Cask customers.
 The ability to package quickly has never been more crucial and it’s here for the long-haul.

 Barhyte Specialty Foods in Pendleton, Oregon spun-off a health-conscious beverage company, Suzie’s Brewery Co to release a new line of craft hard seltzers.
 They’ll launch this summer and focus on the local, outdoor-friendly market in light of the usual swarm of OR coast summer tourism.

 Briess Malt & Ingredients Co. put together a comprehensive hard seltzer program for newcomers including recipes, bundled ingredients and FAQs.